CCSD 89 emergency closing info

 - The district Twitter account: @CCSD89 (twitter.com/CCSD89)

 The district will send out a notice if the schools are closed.
-If there is no notice posted, then schools are open on a regular schedule.
+If there is no notice posted, schools are open on a regular schedule.

 It is essential that the school has up-to-date contact information.
 In an emergency, you will be contacted at the phone number and email address that is on file with the school.
 To update your contact information, contact your school's secretary.